 What you'll receive

-Completion of undergraduate or coursework qualifications in a suitable built environment degree
+- have completed undergraduate or postgraduate qualifications in a suitable built environment degree

-- Data collection and analysing skills (quantitative and qualitative methods)
+- data collection and analysis skills (quantitative and qualitative methods)

-- Knowledge of residential properties, schools, age care facilities (Work experience in the property sector is beneficial).
+- knowledge of residential properties, schools, aged care facilities

 How to apply

-Please contact Dr Tanja Tyvimaa for further details before summing an application.
+Please contact Ms Marissa Lindquist for further details before submitting an Expression of Interest.

 What happens next?